Data Leaks: Internal Threats, Incidence, and Damages

 Security is never a sexy topic.
-It costs money without directly adding value to your business and processes.
-In the best case, it’s unobtrusive, not requiring huge efforts to run – like that dental insurance you hope you’ll never need.
+Covering for it costs money but often adds no value to your business and processes.
+In the best case, security solutions are unobtrusive, not too expensive to run over time – like that dental insurance you hope you’ll never need.

 Alas, security threats are a topic with the potential to cause more harm than a passing toothache.
 This is particularly true for the information in your organization; a critical and valuable asset of your organization – which makes them a potential target for people with criminal intent.

 “That evil hacker!”

 Asked for the perpetrators of such crimes, a common answer is “hackers”.
 A successful hacking attack can be imagined as something spectacular and a matter of high ingenuity and technical prowess.